 He has a M.Sc. in computer science and engineering (civ.ing. i datateknik) from KTH Royal Institute of Technology.
 He also has industry experience from working as a IT consultant, primarily as a back-end developer and data engineer.

-Presented an extended abstract of my master’s thesis at the workshop with the full name RESOURCEs and representations For Under-resourced Languages and domains.
+Vakili, T., 2020.
+A Method for the Assisted Translation of QA Datasets Using Multilingual Sentence Embeddings.
+An extended abstract of my master's thesis presented at the workshop on RESOURCEs and representations For Under-resourced Languages and domains.

 Vakili, T., 2020.
 A Method for the Assisted Translation of QA Datasets Using Multilingual Sentence Embeddings.